rust-lang/reference/src/expressions/method-call-expr.md

 For each of those searches, if exactly one candidate is identified, it's picked, and the search stops.
-If this results in multiple possible candidates, then it is an error, and the receiver must be [converted][disambiguate call] to an appropriate receiver type to make the method call.
+If this results in multiple possible candidates, then it is an error, and the user must [disambiguate][disambiguate call] the call and convert the receiver to an appropriate receiver type.

 With the example above of `SmartPtr<T>: Receiver<Target=T>`, and the receiver type `&SmartPtr<Foo>`, this mechanism would pick: